Buddleia globosa (Orange Ball Tree) seeds

 The RHS Plants for Pollinators mark is only given to plants that support pollinating insects.
 Find out more at rhs.org.uk/plantsforpollinators

 Sowing Instructions: Sow at any time of the year.
-Sow on the surface of a moist, peat-based seed compost, eg. Levington in pots or trays.
+Sow on the surface of moist seed compost, eg. John Innes in pots or trays.
 For best results do not cover the seed.
 Place in the fridge or other cold place between 2-5C for 4 weeks as a cold period helps break dormancy and improve germination.
 Then, move to a propagator or seal in a polythene bag and maintain an optimum temperature of 18-22C.
 Make sure that the compost remains moist but take care not to over wet it.
 Germination usually occurs in 20 -30 days.
 As the seedlings emerge, gradually increase ventilation by opening the bag or propagator vents.

 Growing Instructions: Transplant seedlings when large enough to handle into 7.5cm pots.
 Grow on in cooler conditions with plenty of light, but shaded from direct sun.
 In the spring, gradually acclimatise to outdoor conditions and grow on until mature enough to be planted out in the garden.
 Likes a sunny position in any reasonable soil.